 The RODS Newcomer Welcome Centre hosts partners providing assessment and orientation services such as:

-- School boards representatives (Public, Catholic and French); teachers from the three Regina school boards assess children and assist families with the registration process.
+School boards representatives (Public School Board, Catholic School Board and the Conseil des Écoles Fransaskoises); teachers from the three Regina school boards assess children and assist families with the registration process.

-- Orientation Services for Newcomers (OSN); appointments can be booked with an OSN worker at the Centre, for permanent residents, looking for settlement advisors.
+Orientation Services for Newcomers (OSN) Worker; appointments can be booked with an OSN worker at the Centre, for permanent residents, looking for settlement advisors.
 Temporary residents as well as citizens who have been in Regina less than two years will be referred to a settlement advisor.
-(Please call, e-mail or drop in to check out your eligibility).

 Newcomers visiting the RODS Newcomer Welcome Centre may receive referral information, assessment and orientation booked in one place.